FGasper/p5-CBOR-Free/README.md

         [perlunitut](https://metacpan.org/pod/perlunitut) recommends (which you might be doing via `use utf8`) **AND** if you intend for your CBOR to contain exclusively text.

+        Think of this option as: “All my strings are decoded.”

         (Perl internals note: if !SvUTF8, the CBOR will be the UTF8-upgraded version.)